 Vega Nguyen Research is a women- and minority-owned statistical data analysis and research firm operating out of Bellingham.
-They opened in July and recently received their certification from Washington State’s Office of Minority and Women’s Business Enterprises.
 Their mission?
 To help both nonprofit and for-profit companies collect and interpret data to better understand how to achieve their goals.

 Dr. Sara Vega and Dr. Jenny Nguyen use various methods to bring the highest quality of research to their clients including surveys, focus groups, and in-depth interviews.
 After data has been collected, they conduct thorough analyses to create descriptive and visually appealing reports that bring all the pieces together and guide readers on how to use the data to drive decision-making.
 But for Vega and Nguyen, it’s about more than just data; it’s also about helping companies, agencies and individuals succeed and become a force for positive change in their community.

 The pair specialize in the survey research field.
 “We want companies to know we’re here as a resource to answer tough measurement and data questions,” Nguyen says.